lsst-dm/dm_dev_guide/services/lsst-login.rst

 Development Work
 ================

 ``lsst-login`` nodes can be used for (light) development work.
 Users are encouraged to utilize batch compute nodes when more significant resources are required.
+Please see :doc:`/services/batch` for more information.

 .. _lsst-login-tools: